 Results

-Publication details of the included studies
+Publication Details of the Included Studies

 Before reporting the aims, target groups, and content of the interventions, publication information is presented to highlight the geographic and temporal breadth of the interventions.
 Of the 45 career aspiration intervention studies meeting the inclusion criteria, 32 studies were published between 2010-2021, five studies were published between 2000-2009, six studies between 1990-1999, and two studies between 1980-1989 (Figure 2).
 Studies were mostly conducted in predominantly English-speaking countries, including the United States (22 studies), United Kingdom (7 studies), and Australia (3 studies).
 There nevertheless remain intervention studies conducted in a range of low-, middle-, and high-income countries (16 different countries).